PaweesRaag/Kraken/SelfMod1/PartII.md

 We’ve already gone through the init dialog code, and we don’t really care about the destroy window code, as that’s only called when we close the app.
 Therefore, anything worth noting happens in the **WM_COMMAND** section.

 So let’s only pause Olly in that section.
-Remove any old breakpoints and set a new one at address `40108E`, or after the compare/jump for ID `111`, and run the app.
+Remove any old breakpoints and set a new one at address `40108E`, or after :the compare/jump for ID `111`, and run the app.

 You will notice that now if you move the mouse over the window, resize it, move it, or do anything that doesn’t involve clicking a button, Olly continues to run, as all of these messages are ignored.